 If you have a passing interest in Hong Kong’s craft beer scene, you’ll likely be familiar with Mak’s Beer—but have you tried it yet?
-This brewery, which is proudly “made by locals, for locals” is making its physical debut at Central Market with a beautiful long bar where interested drinkers can sip on the classic pale ale, lemongrass IPA, and Citrus Paradisi IPA, as well as Hong Kong-inspired tipples like Yim Tin, a fruity pilsner scented with tangerine, all at $78 a glass.
+Proudly “made by locals, for locals,” this brewery is making its physical debut at Central Market with a beautiful long bar where interested drinkers can sip on the classic pale ale, lemongrass IPA, and Citrus Paradisi IPA, as well as Hong Kong-inspired tipples like Yim Tin, a fruity pilsner scented with tangerine, all at $78 a glass.

 Mak’s Beer, Shop G13, Dining Ground, Central Market, 93 Queen’s Road Central, Central

 Craving a comforting Cantonese-style dessert?
 Head up to Hang Heong Un on the market’s second floor, which offers the famous Macanese dessert shop’s stone-milled apricot kernel drink ($25) and walnut drink ($25), as well as lighter, summery drinks like chrysanthemum, snow fungus, and pear drink ($25) and pressed juices.

 Hang Heong Un, Shop 246C, 2/F, Street Food Central, Central Market, 93 Queen’s Road Central, Central | (+852) 2371 6350